Alex Trebek: Pancreatic cancer and death

 On July 16, 2020, Trebek gave an update regarding his cancer.
-He said that, while he still felt fatigued, the chemotherapy was "paying off."
-He also stated that he was looking forward to taping again.
-On July 21, 2020, he published his memoir The Answer Is...: Reflections on My Life.
+Trebek said that while he still felt fatigued, the chemotherapy was "paying off."
+Trebek also stated that he was looking forward to taping again.
+Five days later, Trebek published his memoir: The Answer Is...: Reflections on My Life.

 Trebek underwent surgery related to his cancer treatment in October.
-He returned to the show two weeks after the surgery, but was unable to handle his full workload because of pain from the surgery and had to split his usual five-episode taping session over two days; these five episodes would be his last.
-He taped his final episode on October 29, 2020.
-Trebek died at his home in Los Angeles on November8, 2020, at the age of 80, after 20 months fighting pancreatic cancer.
-It was the same disease that affected his predecessor and the original host of Jeopardy!
-Art Fleming, who died twenty-five years earlier.
-His remains were cremated, and given to his wife.
+Trebek returned to the show two weeks after the surgery, but he was unable to handle his full workload due to pain from the surgery and had to split his usual five-episode taping session over two days; these five episodes would be Trebek's last.
+He taped his final episode on October 29, 2020, just 10 days before his death.
+On November 8, Ken Jennings was called in to substitute host for Trebek for what was initially expected to be a temporary replacement while Trebek recovered from the surgery; that same day, Trebek died at his home in Los Angeles at age 80, after 20 months fighting pancreatic cancer.
+It was the same illness that affected his predecessor and the original host of Jeopardy!
+Art Fleming, who died a little over 25 years earlier.
+Trebek's death became major headlines around the world, which also led some of the Big Three networks to break their regular programming for special report coverage in the United States.
+His remains were cremated and his ashes were given to his wife.
 Trebek's estate was liquidated in an estate sale in April 2022 as his daughter prepared to sell his home in Studio City.